dennlinger/klexikon/README.md

 * So far, the data does not have more than a few simplistic baselines, and lacks an actually trained system on top of the data.
 * The dataset is "out-of-date", since it does not include any of the more recently articles (~100 since the inception of my version).
 Potentially, we can increase the availability to almost 3000 articles.
+* Adding a top-level script that adds correct execution order of different scripts to generate baselines/results/etc.
 * Adding a proper data managing script for the Huggingface Datasets version of this dataset.

 # How to Cite?